bigdan9811/byuis565monthlyprojects/Jan_Creation_2023/Proof-of-Value.md

 # Proof of Value
 *Metasploit Snort Rule*

-> The following image will show the process of the Metasploit configuration for the target machine(IP and Port).
+> "The following image will show the process of the Metasploit configuration for the target machine(IP and Port)."
 ![metasploit-config](images/Metasploit-config.png)
 Displaying the target machine information.
 ![metasploit-config](images/target-machine-info.png)